 United Nations Secretary‑General António Guterres announced today the appointment of Bience Gawanas of Namibia as Special Adviser on Africa.
 She will succeed Maged Abdelaziz of Egypt, to whom the Secretary‑General is grateful for his commitment and dedicated service to the Organization.
 The Secretary‑General also wishes to extend his appreciation to David Mehdi Hamam, who served as Acting Special Adviser since Mr. Abdelaziz’s departure.

-Ms. Gawanas is currently Special Adviser to Namibia’s Minister of Poverty Eradication and Social Welfare.
+Ms. Gawanas has served as Special Adviser to the Minister of Poverty Eradication and Social Welfare, Namibia.
 Prior to this, she was Special Adviser to the Minister of Health and Social Services.
 A champion of women’s health and rights in Africa, she has been commended for her role in initiating far‑reaching campaigns, such as the continental Campaign on Accelerated Reduction of Maternal Mortality in Africa (CARMMA).

 She has served on various task forces and commissions, including the UNAIDS (Joint United Nations Programme on HIV/AIDS) Global Task Team on Improving AIDS Coordination among Multilateral Institutions and International Donors, the Task Force for Scaling Up Education and Training for Health Workers, the Global Commission on HIV and the Law, the Commission on Information and Accountability for Women’s and Children’s Health, the Global Steering Committee on scaling up towards Universal Access, and the Lancet‑Oslo University Commission on Global Governance for Health.